assistER

 Features

-1. Users can write text-based notes or record voice memos
+1. Lets users write text-based notes or record voice memos

-2. Users can share notes with their contacts
+2. Lets users share notes with their contacts

 Validating the design